TerryMooreII/angular-azure-mobile-service/README.md

  		}
  	})
 	.then(function(items) {
-		//Assigin the results to a $scope variable
+		// Assigin the results to a $scope variable
 		$scope.items = items;

 	}, function(err) {